pshare-emory/dpSubsetSelection/README.md

-# dpSubsetSelect
+# dpSubsetSelection

 ## Introduction
-dpSubsetSelect is the software to implement the algorithm in the paper "Selecting Optimal Subset to Release Under Differentially Private M-Estimators from Hybrid Datasets".
+dpSubsetSelection is the software to implement the algorithm in the paper "Selecting Optimal Subset to Release Under Differentially Private M-Estimators from Hybrid Datasets".
 Please contact <mengw1@stanford.edu> for bugs.

 ## Setup
 ### Dependencies